 VPUU is a systemic approach to neighbourhood upgrades.
-It is a multilateral collaboration between Provincial Witzenberg, the Government and residents of a specific geographic area.
+It is a multilateral collaboration between Witzenberg, the Provincial Government and residents of a specific geographic area.
 VPUU aims to prevent violence in these areas and, consequently, to improve the quality of life of the residents.
-The goals include a general increase in the safety of the beneficiary population, upgrades to neighbourhood facilities, and economic and community development.
+The goals include a general increase in the safety of the beneficiary population, upgrades neighbourhood facilities, and economic and community development.